Bloom Where You Are Planted

 In those moments of uncertainty, the advice of a former boss came to mind.
 She had often instilled in her staff to ‘bloom where we were planted.’
 To show up.
 To do our best.
 To look for ways to improve ourselves, others and the situation around us no matter what environment (or soil!) we found ourselves in.

-I followed her advice and did my very best in that retail job - constantly smiling, remaining energetic and taking an interest in customers’ and other employees' lives.
+I followed her advice and did my very best in that retail job – constantly smiling, remaining energetic and taking an interest in customers’ and other employees’ lives.
 One day, while dealing with a challenging, rather angry, customer, the woman behind her took notice of my attitude and response.
 When it was her turn to check out, she handed me her business card and asked me to call her about a potential job.
 It was exactly the sort of job I was looking to obtain.
-Over three years later, I'm still working in that position and really believe this was where God wanted me to be.
+Over three years later, I’m still working in that position and really believe this was where God wanted me to be.
 I often replay that day in my mind and wonder what would have happened if I had been rude in return to the angry customer.
-One choice to ‘bloom’ in that moment ended up taking me exactly where I wanted to go.
+One choice to ‘bloom’ at that moment ended up taking me exactly where I wanted to go.